andy5995/vs-fltk/docs/developers/building.md

 There is an ongoing effort to better support `vs` with a proper [lsp](https://github.com/lazy-eggplant/vs.lsp).
 In the same repo there is also a vscode client extension.

-`vs` is expected to leverage this lsp directly in its embedded editor once integrated.
+`vs` is expected to leverage this LSP directly in its embedded editor once integrated.

 ## Docker